inpiniti/inpiniti.github.io/_posts/37 celonis/2023-03-24-01 Process Mining From Theory to Execution.md

 ##### How many activities does the happy path (most frequent process variant) consist of?

-[] 4
+[ ] 4

-[v] 6
+[x] 6

-[] 9
+[ ] 9

 ##### Tick the right statements.

-[] An activity only ever shows up in one single processes.
+[ ] An activity only ever shows up in one single processes.

-[v] Process activities are actions that initiate or terminate a process, or take place during it.
+[x] Process activities are actions that initiate or terminate a process, or take place during it.

-[v] The Procurement process covers activities of requesting, purchasing, receiving, and paying for goods and services.
+[x] The Procurement process covers activities of requesting, purchasing, receiving, and paying for goods and services.

-[] Typically, undesired Procurement activities are: Change Price, Create Purchase Requisition, Book Invoice.
+[ ] Typically, undesired Procurement activities are: Change Price, Create Purchase Requisition, Book Invoice.

 ##### Task 3: Distinguish 3 Basic Concepts.